-Tom Colicchio is heading back to Long Island.
-The superstar restaurateur and head judge and producer of Bravo TV’s "Top Chef" will be opening a new restaurant, Small Batch, at Roosevelt Field later this fall.
-The venue takes over the space vacated by Houston’s in 2015 (a loss that many Long Islanders have yet to get over).
+Tom Colicchio is heading to Long Island.
+The superstar restaurateur and head judge and producer of Bravo TV’s "Top Chef" opens his new farm-to-table restaurant, Small Batch, at Roosevelt Field mall in Garden City on Wednesday.
+Right next to Havana Central, the venue takes over the space vacated by Houston’s in 2015.

 “Farm-to-table” gets bandied around by a lot of restaurateurs who wouldn’t know a tractor from a truffle, but Colicchio, a longtime advocate for sustainable agriculture, walks the walk.
 And, as a homeowner in Mattituck, he is already a fan of the local farm scene.

 “I want to focus on the richness of what Long Island produces,” he said.
 “At our restaurants in the city we are already using produce from Satur and Sang Lee farms.
 We are also going to highlight Long Island wine, beer and spirits.”

 Comestibles aside, Small Batch boasts a lot of local talent in the gleaming open kitchen.
 Chef de cuisine Tommy Chang, an eight-year veteran of Colicchio’s organization in Manhattan, lives in Manhasset Hills and is thrilled to have more than halved his commute to work.
 The same goes for executive sous chef Karen Quiambao of East Meadow, who most recently cooked at Le Coucou in SoHo, and sous chef Rob Tweedie, the opening chef at Element Seafood in Great Neck (now closed).

 “We are hoping to hire that person who was willing to commute to the city to cook in a great restaurant but is happy to find this on Long Island,” Colicchio said.